 This jail roster can be used to find someone’s mugshot (photograph) that is taken when inmates are booked into county jail.
 The search tool is queried using:

-In case more information is needed on arrest logs and Cook County bookings, the Contact Information can be found below:
+In case more information is needed on arrest logs and bookings, contact he Cook County Sheriff’s Office at:

 Cook County Sheriff’s Office